george24601/george24601.github.io/_posts/2018-01-03-consul-ecs.md

 Setting up consul
 -----------

-1. For the deployment, we use an autoscaling group of fixed size, i.e., min size = max size = 3 or 5, and set -bootstrap-expectto the cluster size
+1. For the deployment, we use an autoscaling group (ASG) of fixed size, i.e., min size = max size = 3 or 5, and set -bootstrap-expectto the cluster size.
+Desired size for ECS and ASG are equal to the min size

 2. Use ```-retry-join "provider=aws tag_key=$TAG_KEY-ecs tag_value=$TAG_VALUE"``` to mark the consul EC2 instances.
-Other flags don't seem to work in my experiments
+Other flags don't seem to work in my experiments.

+However, this  retry-join by tag actually gave me a lot of trouble in DR drills, namely the handle the case where majority of instances are replaced by autoscaling group.
+In the end I took it out and manually join the cluster.
+Consul is smart enough to rejoin previously know cluster

 3. Need ```-client 0.0.0.0``` so that the consul inside docker can receive traffic from outside the docker,i.e., consul will listen to all network interfaces